Faculty of Law

 The clear focus in research on European and international aspects of the law, Law and tech, and the empirical setting in which the law operates, provides an exceptionally stimulating environment for both students and staff.
 The Faculty greatly values its open, diverse and inclusive community that makes it a pleasant and rewarding place to work and study.

 The UM Faculty of Law offers a wide range of bachelor's and master's programmes.
 Would you like to know more about our programmes?
 Download the brochure for more information on the courses, career perspectives and admission requirements of our programmes.

-With this overview we would like to tell you about what happened last year in the field of education, research and our faculty as a whole.
+We are very pleased to present to you a short overview of last year's activities in the field of education, research and our faculty as a whole.